crabshank/Cheat-engine-tools/readme.md

 ## All_properties_components.lua

 Lists of all parts of windows (classes) that can be changed via Lua.
 The code to generate the list is at the bottom of the file.
-You can cross-reference some of this with "Cheat Engine - Script Engine help.pdf".
+You can cross-reference some of this with `Cheat Engine - Script Engine help.pdf`.

 ## Hex annotate.html